 The Principal and authorised staff can also search for any item banned by school rules.
+Please refer to the separate Searching, Screening and Confiscation Policy for further information and guidance.

 Confiscation

 School staff can seize any prohibited item found as a result of a search.
 They can also seize any item, however found, which they consider harmful or detrimental to school discipline.